chasinglogic/dfm/README.md

 ### Skips relevant files

-Of course DFM skips your .git directory but additionally it will skip these
+Of course dfm skips your .git directory but additionally it will skip these
 files:

 - .gitignore

-If you would like to store a global `.gitignore` file you can either omit the leading dot (so just `gitignore`) or name the global one `.ggitignore` and DFM will translate the name for you.
+If you would like to store a global `.gitignore` file you can either omit the leading dot (so just `gitignore`) or name the global one `.ggitignore` and dfm will translate the name for you.
 Otherwise it assumes that `.gitignore` is the gitignore for the profile's repo and so skips it.

 - README

 Want to make a README for your dotfiles?
 Go ahead!
-As long as the file name starts with README DFM will ignore it.
+As long as the file name starts with README dfm will ignore it.
 So `README.txt` `README.md` and `README.rst` or whatever other permutations you can dream up all work.

 - LICENSE

 You should put a LICENSE on all code you put on the internet and some dotfiles / configurations are actual code (See: Emacs).
-If you put a LICENSE in your profile DFM will respect you being a good internet citizen and not clutter your `$HOME` directory.
+If you put a LICENSE in your profile dfm will respect you being a good internet citizen and not clutter your `$HOME` directory.

 - .dfm.yml

-This is a special DFM file used for hooks today and in the future for other ways to extend DFM.
-As such DFM doesn't put it in your `$HOME` directory.
+This is a special dfm file used for hooks today and in the future for other ways to extend dfm.
+As such dfm doesn't put it in your `$HOME` directory.

 ## Installation